xiaomeiabc/learning-to-mutate-unified-operator/readme.txt

 To test the three algorithm,

-First, mex the cec 2017 test function (provided in CECtest_func), it can also be found at https://github.com/P-N-Suganthan/CEC2017-BoundContrained.git.
+First, mex the CEC 2017 test function (provided in CECtest_func), it can also be found at https://github.com/P-N-Suganthan/CEC2017-BoundContrained.git.
-The procedure please find in the codes_cec2017.rar.
+The procedure can be found in the codes_cec2017.rar.
+Note that the CEC 2018 test suite is the same as CEC 2017 except for deleting F_2.

 Second run the test functions test_UCDE.m or test_UJADE.m or test_ULSHADE.m.